czifumasa/ytmusic-lib-tracker/README.md

 12. That's all!
 Export of your library should start.

 The cookie should not expire, unless you will manually log out of web client.
+If you have problems with authentication, remove `headers_auth.json` file from main application folder and try to run `YTMusic-Lib-Tracker.exe` again.

 ## Features

 ### Export